maniartech/InternetObject-specs/the-structure/introduction/README.md

 The Internet Object format is a document-oriented format that emphasizes the separation of header and data.
 This structure is similar to that of HTML, and MIME, where the header is kept separate from the data or body.

-In a typical Internet Object document, the header is optional but can be used to define schemas and definitions.
-The header may be followed by a data section, which must be separated from the header by the data separator `---`.
-The following is a valid Internet Object structure.
+In an Internet Object document, the header is optional but can be used to define schemas and definitions.
+The data section always starts with the `---` separator.
+This separator is the first element of the data section and is mandatory to distinguish it from the header.

 **\[ Internet Object Document Structure Diagram ]**